ctumwebaze/ctumwebaze.github.io/_posts/2016-03-21-containerized-continuous-delivery-with-gocd-android-playstore-p1.md

 The last step in the process is to make sure the agents are registered with the gocd server otherwise they will not be used for building.
 To do that;

-1. Open the GoCD server by going to `http://localhost:8153`
+1. Open the GoCD server by going to `http://localhost:8153`. `localhost` can be interchanged with the ip address of your server or the domain name.
 2. Go to the `Agents` tab and you should see a list of agents
 3. Select the agents you want to register and click `Enable`.